discourse/discourse-checklist/README.md

 ### Limitations:

- * While updating one item, you can't update another
  * If you want to make multiple changes it creates multiple versions
  * You can only toggle the default type